5083 Aluminium as supplied by Metalex.

 - Tooling for aerospace applications

-Supplies of aluminium metal itself will impact the price of this alloy, thanks to the everyday behaviour of economic supply and demand.
-The supply of the other metals used to make the alloy also has an effect –for example if titanium becomes hard to find, the alloy will be more expensive to make.
+Supplies of aluminium metal itself will impact the price of 5083 Aluminium, thanks to the everyday behaviour of economic supply and demand.
+The supply of the other metals used to make the alloy also has an effect – for example if titanium becomes hard to find, 5083 Aluminium will be more expensive to make.
 Politics, trade wars, sanctions and post-Brexit transport difficulties impact supplies.
-So does the fight against climate change, which is putting pressure on various CO2-heavy mining methods.
+So does the fight against climate change, which is putting pressure on various CO2 heavy mining methods.
 Supply chain issues like the blocking of the Suez Canal don’t help, nor do pandemics.

-We sell a wide choice of quality metals and alloys, including the popular aluminium 5080/5083.
+We sell a wide choice of quality metals and alloys, including the popular 5083 Aluminium.
 If you need expert advice from approachable team members, feel free to contact us.

 THE LATEST FROM THE BLOG